Message from President Dermot Byrne

 President Tom Burke presents our current mayor with his Paul Harris Fellowship award for services to Limerick during our recent President's Dinner.

-So far we have sent 40 bikes to Africa and we expect to send another batch in May. click for further details
+So far we have sent 65 bikes to Africa, the latest batch sent in August (see pics opposite) click for further details

 We held our annual International Women's Day Lunch on March 12th at the Greenhills Hotel in conjuction with our sister club Limerick Thomond and the Soroptimists.
 There were 200 people in attendance from all walks of life.
 The beneficiary this year was the Symptomatic Breast Cancer Unit at University Hospital Limerick.
 We presented them with a cheque for 2500 Euros which will be used to make the unit a more comfortable place for patients.